RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

 This document describes the various ways Sliver implants secure communication back to the C2 server.
-Note that this does not apply when Mutual TLS is availible.
+Note that this does not apply when Mutual TLS is used.

 ## Transport Encryption for HTTP(S) / DNS